krasimir/actml/README.md

 ## Fundamentals

 The code that we write follows the [JSX syntax](https://facebook.github.io/jsx/).
 You don't have to learn anything new.
-If you ever worked with React you already know how to write code that Dactory understands.
+If you ever worked with JSX you already know how to write code that Dactory understands.

 ### Core API

-The core API of Dactory is just two functions. `D` is the first one.
+The core API of Dactory is just two functions - `D` and `speak`.
 Every tag that we write gets transpiled to `D()` calls similarly to `React.createElement`.
 The more interesting one is `speak`.
 It accepts a markup-like code which we will define as **dialect** and every tag inside as a **word**.
 The dialect describes in a declarative fashion what our program does.

 ### Order of execution